The Best Password Managers for Linux 2026

 View More

-Then there's 1Password, which, thanks to its masterful cross-platform compatibility, is ideal for users who juggle multiple operating systems.
-And let's not forget Bitwarden, an open-source password manager that's generous enough to offer a well-rounded free version.
+Then there's 1Password, which, thanks to its masterful cross-platform compatibility, is ideal for users who use multiple operating systems.
+We also feature Proton Pass, which offersfeatures designed to protect your identity.

 With data breaches becoming almost a daily headline, isn't it about time you invested in the best?
-Let’s dig in and find out why these three are the best Linux password managers.
+Let’s dig in and find out why these four are the best Linux password managers.

 In this article